 They may try to organize it, glamorize it, televise it, even industrialize it but Rio Carnival is something that comes deep from the fun-loving soul of the Rio people.
 It does not depend on any authority or sponsor to happen.
 Carnival in the streets is a living proof of this passion.
 It's free, and everybody's welcome to participate.

-RIO-CARNIVAL.net offers rooms at over 50 hotels, from 2 to 5 stars, beach front or just a couple blocks from the beach in order to guarantee our party goers the best price on the Internet.
+RIO-CARNIVAL.net offers rooms at over 50 hotels, from 2 to 5 stars, beach front or just a couple of blocks from the beach in order to guarantee our party goers the best price on the Internet.
 Check our accommodation options.

-Even though we suggest you to get a hotel room for the service and safety involved, many people in Rio rent their apartments or a room privately during Carnival as rates are so high at that time.
+Even though we suggest reserving a hotel room for the service and safety involved, many people in Rio rent their apartments or a room privately during Carnival as rates are so high at that time.
 You can search under temporary accommodation or through friends.

 The roots of Carnival trace back to the ancient Romans and Greeks who celebrated the rites of spring.
 Across Europe, including France, Spain and Portugal, people annually gave thanks by throwing parties, wearing masks and dancing in the streets.
 Such traditions were carried over to the New World.